luismtorresv/rizu/docs/deliverables/automated-tests.md

 icon: "material/bird"
 ---

-There was 1 major hiccup when it came to developing End-To-End tests for Rizu: the use of the university’s own VPN service.
-Since we wanted to prove that our virtual private cloud dashboard could be deployed on premise, we requested a VM hosted within the campus server rack.
-However, we needed to use a VPN for every connection, halting any attempts at developing the usual GitHub Action tests that these sorts of applications require.

-Therefore we were given 3 paths to choose from:
+There was one major hiccup when developing end-to-end tests for Rizu: every OpenStack call required the university VPN.
+To deploy the dashboard on-prem, we requested a campus VM, but that meant GitHub Actions could not reach the cluster.
+We considered three paths:

-1. Create an interface that separates the OpenStack-related functions with mock functions that serve only to return an HTTP Code.
+1. Create an interface that separates the OpenStack-related functions with mock implementations that return deterministic responses.

-2. Develop tests in another VPC provider such as Azure, AWS or GCP, since their environments are not closed off by a VPN.
+2. Develop tests in another VPC provider such as Azure, AWS, or GCP, where the environments are publicly accessible.

-3. Forgo feature/E2E tests.
+3. Forgo feature/E2E tests altogether.

-We initially chose the second option, but due to the VM’s instability inside Azure/AWS, we failed to develop the tests.
-So, we gave option one a chance, and developed an interface that replaces the ‘Builder’ and ‘Util’ functions with mocks.
+Option two failed because the cloud VM proved unstable, due to configurations mismatch, so we invested in option one and shipped a switchable interface that replaces the original builder/util helpers with mocks whenever tests run.

 ```python title="Rizu/Openstack/Interface.py"
 """